 In relationships forgiving and forgetting is a must.
 If you hold on to every hurt and slight you feel, you can end up with boatloads of resentment.
 What starts as a minor argument about where to have dinner can turn into a screaming match about how much you hate their mother.
 Basically, if you don’t learn to let the past go and forgive your partner for minor things it ends up creating big problems in your relationship.

 Letting go also benefits you.
 It gives you a sense of clarity.
 Without bitterness towards your partners past slights you can give your ego a break.
 You don’t feel such a strong need to prove your value, or that you were right.
 If you don’t learn to let go, you’ll be holding on to pain and not your partner.

 There are a lot of people who are afraid to say what’s on their mind because they believe that rocking the boat means the ride is over.
 If you don’t speak up in your relationship you’re making a HUGE mistake.
+If you can’t speak up in your relationship, you should ask yourself why.
 If the person you’re with wants to make you happy, and they should, you need to give them the chance.